 The map is produced by the Swedish organisation Rädda Barnen (Save the Children), which updates the map each time another country emerges from the Ocean of Child Abuse.
 In 1979, Sweden itself was the first country in the world to outlaw corporal punishment of children at home – thus becoming the first, lonely island in the world ocean.

 By now, a few archipelagos have emerged, notably in Europe and South America.
-The most recent addition to the club, Mongolia, has not yet emerged from the waves.
-“We are working for there to be more countries”, says the organisation’s website, which mentions U.N. research that shows that 80% of the world's children are subjected to corporal punishment at home.
+“We are working for there to be more countries”, says the organisation’s website, which mentions U.N. research that shows that 80% of the world’s children are subjected to corporal punishment at home.

 “Parental freedom should not take precedence over children’s rights”, says the organisation.
 According to this stunning map, most countries still disagree – among which the entirety of North America, and most of Africa, Asia and Oceania.
 Even in Europe and South America, there are still some gaping absences: France and the UK in the former case, and Chile and Colombia in the latter.

-Rädda Barnan will soon add Mongolia to this map.
+The world map above dates from last year; since then, Rädda Barnan has updated the map, which is now an interactive globe, with each country shown now clickable for more information.
+Fortunately, a few more countries have joined the dry land: Paraguay, Lithuania and Mongolia (see below).
 Over time, thanks in part to the groups continuous lobbying, other countries are likely to follow suit.
-How long will it take for this children's world map to resemble a normal one?
+How long will it take for this children’s world map to resemble a normal one?

 Strange Maps #799